 - the SAO’s reasoning for excluding particular shortcomings in the tax accounting arrangements from a certificate.

-Provided the CRM’s, CET or Caseworker’s enquiry is limited to establishing these facts, there is no need to seek authorisation from the panel, see SAOG19200.
-However the CRM, CET or Caseworker must not at this stage
+Provided the CCM’s, CET or Caseworker’s enquiry is limited to establishing these facts, there is no need to seek authorisation from the panel, see SAOG19200.
+However the CCM, CET or Caseworker must not at this stage

 - discuss a potential penalty with either a company or an SAO